AshelynAllred/Data-Analysis-Project-1/README.md

 # Los Angeles Crime Trends: A Focus on Identity Theft

 In this project we analyzed crime trends from 2020-2022 with a focus on Identity Theft.
-The data set can be found here: https://catalog.data.gov/dataset/crime-data-from-2020-to-present

 Our analysis contains: